Raphhh/trex/README.md

 ## What is TRex?

 TRex is a light toolbox with low level classes implemented with standard missing features.
+It provides a set of tools for better programming.

 ## How to start?